 If the set of candidate argument types is empty, the inferred type argument for T is T's constraint.

-Otherwise, if at least one of the candidate types is a supertype of all of the other candidate types, let C denote the first such candidate type.
+Otherwise, if at least one of the candidate types is a supertype of all of the other candidate types, let C denote the widened form (section 3.12) of the first such candidate type.
 If C satisfies T's constraint, the inferred type argument for T is C. Otherwise, the inferred type argument for T is T's constraint.

 Otherwise, if no candidate type is a supertype of all of the other candidate types, type inference has fails and no type argument is inferred for T.